Alternative names for angiotensin

 The overall effect of angiotensin II is to increase blood pressure, body water and sodium content.

 How is angiotensin controlled?

-An increase in renin production occurs if there is a decrease in blood pressure and sodium levels which is sensed by the kidneys.
-In addition, low blood pressure can stimulate the sympathetic nervous system which goes on to increase renin production.
-More renin means an increase in the conversion of angiotensinogen to angiotensin I. Angiotensin I has to be converted to the more active angiotensin II hormone by angiotensin-converting enzyme which limits angiotensin metabolism.
+An increase in renin production occurs if there is a decrease in sodium levels and a decrease in blood pressure, which is sensed by the kidneys.
+In addition, low blood pressure can stimulate the sympathetic nervous system to increase renin production, which results in increased conversion of angiotensinogen to angiotensin I, and so the cylce continues.
+However, since angiotensin I has to be converted to the more active angiotensin II hormone by the angiotensin-converting enzyme, before it can function, this enables control over angiotensin metabolism.
 The renin-angiotensin system is also activated by other hormones, including corticosteroids, oestrogen and thyroid hormones.
 On the other hand, natriuretic peptides (produced in the heart and central nervous system) can impede the renin-angiotensin system in order to increase sodium loss in the urine.

 What happens if I have too much angiotensin?

-Too much angiotensin II is a common problem resulting in excess fluid being retained by the body as well as raised blood pressure.
+Too much angiotensin II is a common problem resulting in excess fluid being retained by the body and, ultimately, raised blood pressure.
 This often occurs in heart failure where angiotensin is also thought to contribute to growth in the size of the heart.
-To combat these adverse effects, drugs such as angiotensin-converting enzyme inhibitors and angiotensin receptor blockers are used, although these can lead to excessive retention of potassium (hyperkalaemia).
+To combat these adverse effects, drugs such as angiotensin-converting enzyme inhibitors and angiotensin receptor blockers are used in the clinic, although these do have side effects and can lead to excessive retention of potassium (hyperkalaemia).

 What happens if I have too little angiotensin?